 TOKYO MARRON Smoking Space.
 All Park Tokyo Hotel rooms are non-smoking.
-But you can head over to the 25th floor to get your much needed brake as you admire the artistic-filled area that’s painted by the artist Akihisa Hayashi (“Marron-chan”).
+But you can head over to the 25th floor to get your much-needed break as you admire the artistic-filled area that’s painted by the artist Akihisa Hayashi (“Marron-chan”).

 Business Center.
 Offers PCs, fax services, scanning, photocopying, battery charging, and more — all for 24 hours!

 Personal Fitness Gym.
-Open from 5AM to 11PM, this personal fitness gym is available for free at a span of 45 minues per guest upon reservation.
-It contains a cross trainer, a fitness bike, a 100-kilo weight machine, stretch mat, and music player.
+Open from 5AM to 11PM, this personal fitness gym is available for free at a span of 45 minutes per guest upon reservation.
+It contains a cross trainer, a fitness bike, a 100-kilo weight machine, a stretch mat, and a music player.

 THANN Sanctuary.
 For your relaxation needs, this place combine Thai body care with Swedish and Ayurvedic techniques.

 Tanagokoro.
 An art shop where you can buy traditional Japanese handcrafts, from paintings to books!